flatcar-archive/flatcar-docs/os/booting-on-digitalocean.md

 ## Choosing a channel

-Flatcar Linux is designed to be [updated automatically][update-docs] with different schedules per channel.
+Flatcar Linux is designed to be updated automatically with different schedules per channel.
 You can [disable this feature][reboot-docs], although we don't recommend it.
 Read the [release notes][release-notes] for specific features and bug fixes.

 The following command will create a single droplet.
 For more details, check out [Launching via the API](#via-the-api).